 Incidence of meningococcal disease is higher in people with AIDS than in the general adult population.
 Antecedent viral infection, household crowding, chronic underlying illness, and both active and passive smoking are associated with increased risk of meningococcal disease (1).

 Patients with meningitis frequently report fever, headache, and stiff neck.
 Other symptoms include nausea, vomiting, photophobia, and lethargy.
 A maculopapular or hemorrhagic petechial rash often appears soon after disease onset.
 Meningeal signs are often apparent during physical examination.

 Fulminant meningococcemia syndromes include Waterhouse-Friderichsen syndrome (septicemia, profound shock, cutaneous purpura, adrenal hemorrhage), sepsis with multiple organ failure, shock, and disseminated intravascular coagulation.
 A rare, chronic meningococcemia causes recurrent mild symptoms (mostly joint and cutaneous).

-While awaiting definitive identification of the causal organism, immunocompetent adults suspected of having meningococcal infection are given a 3rd-generation cephalosporin (eg, cefotaxime 2 g IV q 6 h, ceftriaxone 2 g IV every 12 hours) or meropenem (2 g IV every 8 hours) plus vancomycin 30 to 60 mg/kg IV q 8 to 12 h..
-In immunocompromised patients and patients > 50 yr, coverage for Listeria monocytogenes should be considered by adding ampicillin 2 g IV every 4 hours.
+While awaiting definitive identification of the causal organism, immunocompetent adults suspected of having meningococcal infection are given a 3rd-generation cephalosporin (eg, cefotaxime 2 g IV every 6 hours, ceftriaxone 2 g IV every 12 hours) or meropenem (2 g IV every 8 hours) plus vancomycin 30 to 60 mg/kg IV every 8 to 12 hours.
+In immunocompromised patients and patients > 50 years, coverage for Listeria monocytogenes should be considered by adding ampicillin 2 g IV every 4 hours.
 The fluoroquinolone antibiotic, moxifloxacin, is an alternative in patients allergic to penicillin and cephalosporins.

 Corticosteroids decrease the incidence of neurologic complications in children and adults with suspected bacterial meningitis due to Haemophilus influenzae type b or S. pneumoniae.
 The evidence is less clear when N. meningitidis is the cause.
 However, high-dose corticosteroids worsen the outcome in meningococcal shock without meningitis and should not be used in such cases; however, low-dose corticosteroids can be used in patients with inadequate adrenal function.
 When corticosteroids are used, they should be given with or before the first dose of antibiotics.
-Dexamethasone 0.15 mg/kg IV q 6 h in children (10 mg q 6 h in adults) is given for 4 days.
+Dexamethasone 0.15 mg/kg IV every 6 hours in children (10 mg every 6 hours in adults) is given for 4 days.